 What Student Loan Lenders Look For When Checking Your Credit

 When making a credit decision, private student loan lenders check your credit report and credit score.
 They do this to determine whether you are an acceptable risk, and what interest rate they should charge you.
 If you have a cosigner, lender check their credit report and credit score too.
 Most lenders, like U-fi, will want to see an adequate credit history, a track record of making on-time payments, how much debt you have outstanding, and a good credit score.
 Lenders also ask how much income you have to determine whether you, or your cosigner, have enough monthly income to make monthly payments.

 To increase your chances of being approved and receiving a low interest rate for a new student loan or a student refinance loan, you and/or your cosigner will want to have at least two open trade lines, be no more than 30 days past due on more than one account, and have no public records for the past five years.
 Most lenders will also want to see a good credit score.
 While each lender is different, if you have a credit score above 700, you will generally be considered a good credit risk.

 Tip: When shopping for a private student loan or student refinance loan you should complete all your applications within a short window (e.g. 30 days), since multiple credit inquires within a brief time period will have little impact on your credit score.

 How Does Your Credit History Affect Your Credit Score?

 Your credit score is a number that summarizes your credit risk at any moment in time.
-While there are several types of credit scores, 90% of lending decisions use a FICO score, which is created by Fair Isaac Corporation.
+While there are several types of credit scores, 90% of lending decisions use a FICO score.
+Fair Isaac Corporation creates the FICO score.
 FICO scores range from a low of 300 to a high of 850, with higher being better.
 FICO scores are made up of the following: